arturdoruch/js-list/README.md

 # List

-JavaScript support for pagination, sorting and filtering list items.
+JavaScript support for pagination, sorting and filtering of list items.

 ## Installation